It's apparently the death-knell for all theists: Parasites! Grotesque, painful, life-destroying Parasites!

 This is the Christian doctrine of creation and fall: an original good perverted into corruption and death.
 Good is ultimate, Evil comes later to steal, kill and destroy.
 The Light is ultimate, the Darkness is a privation of the Light.
 First there is a straight line from which all crooked lines are corruptions.

 But here’s the thing: to judge a line “crooked”, what exactly is “straight”?
 And if you want to avoid the conclusion that there is an Original Straightness to things, you might say “Ok, these lines aren’t definitively crooked, it’s just that everything’s messy.”
 Well ok, fine, but at that point you’re not wrestling with the problem of evil any more.
 You’re just saying “Things are messy.
 Stuff happens.”

 The atheists are right: parasites are powerful illustrations of the problem of evil.
 But they're also a perfect analogy for how evil works.
-It works derivatively off of good.
+It is derivative, privative, secondary.
 But once you've said that, you've essentially told the Christian story of the world.
 There's something Good and Life-giving and something came along to spoil it.